What is the Revenue and Rating Plan?

 - Complete our survey and make a comment.

-Council will collate the responses and comments and present a Revenue and Rating Plan to your councillors for adoption at an upcoming Council Meeting.
+Following this consultation, Council will collate the responses and comments and incorporate them into a final Plan, presented to your councillors for adoption at the June Council Meeting.

 Take the Survey